citrus-it/illumos-omnios/README.md

      Eventually, we would like to be able to use clang as well.
   2. The UNIX environment has changed drastically over the past 20 years.
-     As a result, we hope to ship an environment that provides the comforts of modern UNIX, yet maintain the unique features we inherited that set us apart from other UNIX systems out there.
+     As a result, we hope to ship an environment that provides the comforts of modern UNIX, yet maintains the unique features we inherited that set us apart from other UNIX systems out there.
   3. POSIX has won.
 Therefore, when it does not hinder usability (see item 3.2), we want a system that is POSIX compliant without having to jump